dask/dask-blog/_posts/2019-07-02-very-large-svds.md

 Then things work fine
 ---------------------

+We're going to try this SVD on a few different choices of hardware including:

+1. A MacBook Pro
+2. A DGX-2, an NVIDIA worksation with 16 high-end GPUs and fast network
+3. A twenty-node cluster on AWS

+### Macbook Pro

 We can happily perform an SVD on a 20GB array on a Macbook Pro

 ```python